 Most notably the site contains a cluster of large and small industrial buildings dating predominantly from the 1940's through to the late 1960's, most prominent of which is the tall cement building tower and drying kilns.
 The site has an industrial history, important in the context of the South Downs.
-There are also a couple of limekiln locations and some evidence of early human presence in the area with human and animal bones found on the northern edge of the site
+There are also a couple of limekiln locations and some evidence of early human presence in the area with human and animal bones found on the northern edge of the site formerly likely to be busy river crossing point.
+Some parts of the Grade I St Botolphs Church may be over 1000 years old.
+There are important views to and from the listed buildings on the west side of the river, particularly as these views are composed of the river valley and the Downs as they rise either side of the Adur gap.

 Adjacent to the site, on the opposite of the River Adur, is the deserted early medieval settlement and saltworkings of St Botolphs.
-This was formerly likely to be busy river crossing point.
-Some parts of the Grade I St Botolphs Church may be over 1000 years old.
+This was